 Consumers are becoming more conscious about their product consumption.
 A huge percentage of customers decide on buying your products, mainly because materials are reusable and eco-friendly.
 Businesses should meet these requirements, sourcing materials from ethically and fair-traded organizations.

-More and more entrepreneurs are trying out the dropshipping business model, which forms a major percentage of eCommerce.
-In this business model, owners need not keep inventories.
+More and more entrepreneurs are trying out the drop shipping business model, which forms a major percentage of eCommerce.
+In this business model, owners don’t need to store inventories.
 Instead, they act as the mediator between a consumer and a manufacturer.
-As they do the marketing part, they generate huge returns just by selling products on their eCommerce sites.
+First, they source quality products from wholesale websites like Amazon business, SeeBiz, Alibaba, etc. Then, they do the marketing part and generate huge returns just by selling products on their eCommerce sites.

 QR Payment Codes